Chris Carpenter: 2010–11

 Carpenter being relieved in the top of the 7th, Game 7 of the 2011 World Series.

 Early in the 2010 season, Carpenter began to experience increased symptoms related to the prior weakness and numbness in his pitching arm that was concentrated mainly in his shoulder.
 He gained relief through multiple remedies that included deep massage and muscle release that chiropractor Dr. Clayton Skaggs performed.
 The relief allowed him to play the entire season without a DL stay.
 However, over time, his condition became more resistant to treatment.
 He played in the All-Star Game, the third appearance of his career.

-In an August game, Carpenter was involved in a bench-clearing brawl with the Cincinnati Reds.
-After a heated exchange with Reds' manager Dusty Baker following an incident between Cardinals' catcher Yadier Molina and the Reds' Brandon Phillips which cleared the benches, the two teams began shoving and grappling with each other.
-While pinned against a backstop, Reds' starting pitcher Johnny Cueto kicked wildly at several Cardinals, hitting Carpenter and catcher Jason LaRue several times.
-Cueto was suspended seven games for the incident.
-In the midst of the brawl, Carpenter could be seen exchanging words with several players, then the whole crowd of players including the Cardinals massed together in his direction.
-He was pushed up against the railing bordering the stands and almost fell in the middle of the chaos.
+In an August game, Carpenter escalated a bench-clearing brawl with the Cincinnati Reds.
+After a heated exchange with Reds' manager Dusty Baker following an incident initiated by Cardinals' catcher Yadier Molina with the Reds' Brandon Phillips, the two teams began shoving and grappling with each other.
+Carpenter was fined as a result.

 For the 2010 season, Carpenter finished with a 3.22 ERA, 235 innings, 179 strikeouts and 16–9 record.
 It was the only time in his Cardinals career in which he played the full season but missed the playoffs.
 He led the major leagues in games started (35) and was second in the NL in innings pitched.
 He also finished in the top ten in the NL in wins, winning percentage, walks per nine innings, batters faced and hit batsmen.